uktrade/data-store-service/README.md

 ## Data flows

-> Only the one data flow is currently documented
+There are 3 data flows in use:

+- External sources to external clients
-### External sources into the Data Workspace datasets database
+- External sources into the Data Workspace datasets database
+- CSV uploads into the Data Workspace datasets database

+> It is technically possible for CSV uploads to be accessible to external clients, but this is not currently used

-Triggered by a job in Jenkins every night, data is pulled from external sources into the Data Store Service, and via data-flow is ingested into the Data Workspace datasets database.
+The most complex of these is the flow from external sources into the Data Workspace datasets database.
+These are triggered by a job in Jenkins every night, data is pulled from external sources into the Data Store Service, and via data-flow is ingested into the Data Workspace datasets database.
 The following sequence diagram shows the high level steps involved for each source.

 ```mermaid
 sequenceDiagram